Last updated: November 2018

 I’m also a consultant through Dynamic Skillset, where I help people and organisations become more productive in their use of technology, and I co-founded a co-operative known as We Are Open which exists to spread the culture, processes, and benefits of working openly.

 You can get updates to every blog post I publish via RSS or by following me on Twitter and LinkedIn.
-I use a private Slack channel and social.coop to talk to other like-minded people online, as I’m done with providing data to ad-supported social networks that only serve to enrich venture capitalists and shareholders.
+I use a private Slack channel and social.coop to talk to other like-minded people online, as I’m kind of done with providing data to ad-supported social networks that only serve to enrich venture capitalists and shareholders.